-4.216 The Verifier reviewed and verified the proposed expenditure and noted this is a decrease in expenditure from RCP3.
+4.197 The Verifier reviewed and verified the proposed expenditure and noted this is a decrease in expenditure from RCP3.
 In assessing this expenditure, the Verifier noted the proposed expenditure was consistent with historical expenditure.

-&lt;sup>94 GHD Advisory and Castalia, IV Report, p 331 where the Verifier concluded predictive maintenance bottomup build component.
+82 GHD Advisory and Castalia, IV Report, p 331 where the Verifier concluded predictive maintenance bottomup build component.

-- 4.217 The key drivers for this expenditure are safety and reliability.
+- 4.198 The key drivers for this expenditure are safety and reliability.
 The quantity of corrective maintenance is driven by asset condition and asset criticality that orders and prioritises the failure defects to be addressed.
-The level of defects has been stable over the last few years in RCP3, and likely to continue at that level. - 4.218 The Verifier also concluded the level of expenditure is reasonable when considering the forecast work quantity.
+The level of defects have been stable over the last few years in RCP3, and likely to continue at that level.83 - 4.199 The Verifier also concluded the level of expenditure is reasonable when considering the forecast work quantity.